The Ultimate Long-Distance Moving Checklist (8 Weeks to Move-In)

 - Update your address with banks, credit cards, and insurers

-- Schedule utility transfers/disconnects (hydro, gas, water, internet)
+- Schedule utility transfers and disconnects (hydro, gas, water, internet)

 - Update your provincial health card (e.g. OHIP in Ontario, MSP in B.C.)